Nikchik-coder/GRChombo/Examples/Wormhole_collapse/README.md

-# KerrBH Example - Build and Run Guide
+# Wormhole_collapse Example - Build and Run Guide

-This directory contains the KerrBH example for GRChombo, which simulates a Kerr black hole spacetime.
+This directory contains the Wormhole_collapse example for GRChombo, which simulates the collapse of a traversable wormhole spacetime.

 ## Prerequisites